madeleineernst/pyMolNetEnhancer/README.md

 </li>
 </ol>

+To visualize results import the .graphml output file into [Cytoscape](https://cytoscape.org/).

 ## Map MS2LDA substructural information to mass spectral molecular networks (feature based) <a name="Mass2Motifs_to_Network_FeatureBased"></a>

 In order to map substructural information to a mass spectral molecular network created through the feature based workflow you need to: